Donate your zakat

 Lebanon, Yemen Donate

-Afghanistan, Lebanon, Syria, Turkey Donate
+Afghanistan, Lebanon, Syrian Refugees, Turkey Donate

-Afghanistan, Lebanon, Syria Donate
+Afghanistan, Lebanon, Syrian Refugees Donate

-Afghanistan, Syria, Yemen Donate
+Afghanistan, Syrian Refugees, Yemen Donate

-Afghanistan, Lebanon, Somalia, Syria Donate
+Afghanistan, Lebanon, Somalia, Syrian Refugees Donate

 Bangladesh, India, Malawi Donate